U.S. Route 1 in New York: Westchester County

 To the right of the wooded area to the north is the Boston Post Road Historic District, a National Historic Landmark (NHL) characterized by mansions and homes that have remained unchanged since before the Civil War including the Jay Estate, Lounsberry, and Whitby Castle.
-The road begins to head more to the north after passing it and Rye Golf Club, to its intersection with Playland Parkway, which leads to the popular amusement park, Rye's other NHL.
+The road begins to head more to the north after passing it and Rye Golf Club, to its interchange with Playland Parkway, which leads to the popular amusement park, Rye's other NHL.